 Since 1971, I have been an architectural fountain design consultant.
 I have pursued my photography continuously since 1979 and curtailed my consulting work in 2003 to devote more time to creative work and teaching.

 I initially landed in the realm of large format black and white landscape work and made some successful images.
-But by 1992 I felt far less satisfaction working with grand and sumptuous scenes: Landscape for landscape’s sake.
-My work still involves the landscape to varying degrees (depending on how one wants to define landscape), and whether it’s earth, rock, water, trees, urban streets, or documentary backdrops, all of these still serve as a contextual backdrop for most photography.
+But by 1992 I felt less satisfaction working with grand and sumptuous scenes, at least landscape for landscape’s sake.
+My work still involves the landscape to varying degrees (depending on how one wants to define landscape), and whether it’s earth, rock, water, trees, urban streets, or documentary, all of these involve landscape to some degree, certainly a sense of place.
 Unless one works in the studio the landscape is pretty hard to avoid.
-That being said, I prefer to see the little treasures, quirks, and photographs between the photographs that hide out there.
-The Eastern Sierra is a place of overwhelming silence, blazing clear light and soft subtle palettes.
-Living here has made my own palette much more open and soft as well.
+That being said, I tend to see the little treasures, quirks, and photographs between the photographs that hide out there.
+The Eastern Sierra is a place of overwhelming space, silence, blazing clear light and soft subtle palettes.
+Living here has made my own palette more open and soft as well.

-From the influences of Ansel Adams and Edward Western, my early landscape work became very demanding in terms of image quality, and I could occasionally become obsessed with print quality as an end in itself.
-I’ve long gotten over that, but the richness of the photographic object itself remains as important as ever.
+From the early influences of Ansel Adams and Edward Weston, my photograpic sensibilities became very demanding in terms of image quality, and I could occasionally become obsessed with it as an end in itself.
+I’ve long gotten over that, but the visceral richness and clarity of the photographic print remains very important to my image making.
+But as Ansel Adams once remarked, there is nothing worse than a sharp image of a fuzzy concept!